Herve-2476/OpenClassRoomsProject_4/README.md

 ## Use of the program

-* Enter at least height players (Default number of a tournament) through the main menu
+* Enter at least eight players (Default number of a tournament) through the main menu

 * Create a tournament through the tournament menu